raphaelstorm/iacOblig2/README.md

 # iacOblig2

-Terraform Mandatory Assignment: CI/CD and testing
+## Task: Terraform Mandatory Assignment: CI/CD and testing

 The goal of this assignment is to create a good CI/CD workflow with for our Terraform IaC with Github Actions.